sudheerapte/popcornserver/doc/grammar.md

   RCOMMAND ::= 'R' <space> WORD <space> PATH
 ```

 `PATH` should be the path to an existing leaf node.
-The `R` command
+The `R`
-converts the leaf node at `PATH` into an *array node*.
+command converts the leaf node at `PATH` into an *array node*.

+An array node is a leaf node at `PATH` that is a concurrent
+parent.
+This array node:

+- maintains an array of concurrent-child nodes, the array elements.

-An array node remembers the template named `WORD` that its elements
+- remembers the template named `WORD` that its elements
-will be instantiating.  `PATH` will later have children instantiated
+will be instantiating.

-from the template `WORD`.
-These children are the array elements, and
-the number of elements will be in the data string assigned to
+- allows addition and removal of elements using the array commands
+  below.

-`PATH.length`.
-The children will be named `0`, `1`, `2`, etc., decimal
+The array element nodes will be named `0`, `1`, `2`, etc., decimal
-strings in increasing order up to `length - 1`, and they will of
+strings in increasing order.
+The last node will have the name `LENGTH
+- 1`, where LENGTH is the total number of elements.
+Each element will
-course each have underneath the same sub-tree defined in the template
+have underneath the same sub-tree defined in the template `WORD`.
-`WORD`.

 The array can be manipulated with the `E` command: